A Reach Toward Excellence

 - A desire to know more about one’s environment and the global perspective.

-- General education should enable students to understand and appreciate the ways social and cultural differences and similarities structure human experiences and knowledge – in the arts, the humanities, mathematics, the natural sciences, and the social sciences.
-As an important aspect of general education, students should understand multicultural dimensions of the world in which we live, especially the experiences of people of African descent.
+- General Education should enable students to understand and appreciate the ways social and cultural differences and similarities structure human experiences and knowledge – in the arts, humanities, mathematics, natural sciences, and social sciences.
+As an important aspect of General Education, students should understand multicultural dimensions of the world in which we live, especially the experiences of people of African descent.